Umaibo: I Tried the New Flavor Nori-Shio

 Based on the ingredient list on the back of the package, the seaweed used in this Umaibo corn puff consists of roasted laver Yaki Nori (焼海苔) and sea lettuce Aosa (あおさ).

-So the new Umaibo is lightly salted and dusted with the seaweed powder mix of Yaki Nori and Aosa.
+So the new Umaibo is lightly salted and dusted with a seaweed powder mix of Yaki Nori and Aosa.

-Speaking of the Nori-Shio flavor, I think many Japanese people will probably bring to mind Calbee Potato Chips Norishio,
+Speaking of Nori-Shio flavor, many Japanese people will probably picture potato chips like this.

-but after sampling the new Umaibo, I found the flavor Nori-Shio unexpectedly works quite well with the puffed corn.
+But after sampling the new Umaibo, I found the flavor Nori-Shio also matches well with the puffed corn snack.

-The Yaokin Umaibo Norishio has a nice savory taste somewhat different from the Calbee Potato Chips Norishio, compared to which it is more aromatic.
+This Umaibo has a savory taste somewhat different from Calbee Potato Chips Norishio.
+Although both are so good, the former is more aromatic, and I like it.